2023 Saskatchewan Income Tax Calculator

 Ineligible Dividends

-Ineligible dividends, on the other hand, do not qualify for the enhanced tax credit.
-They typically come from small Canadian corporations taxed at a lower rate.
-Understanding their distinct tax rules is crucial when incorporating them into your tax calculations.
+Ineligible dividends, however, do not get the better tax credit.
+They usually come from small Canadian companies that are taxed less.
+It is important to know their different tax rules when you add them to your tax calculations.

 Other Income (including CERB/CESB)

-Other income sources, such as the Canada Emergency Response Benefit (CERB) or Canada Emergency Student Benefit (CESB), are taxable.
-These and other income types must be accurately reported in the Saskatchewan Income Tax Calculator to ensure a correct tax calculation.
+Other income sources, like the Canada Emergency Response Payment (CERB) or Canada Emergency Student Payment (CESB), are taxable.
+You must report these and other income types in the Saskatchewan Income Tax Calculator.
+This will make sure you get the correct tax calculation.

 Other Income Types in Saskatchewan